 Philadelphia is one of the pioneering ten cities involved in The City Energy Project, a national initiative led by the Natural Resources Defense Council (NRDC) and the Institute for Market Transformation (IMT) that aims to improve energy efficiency of buildings in order to create healthier and more prosperous cities.
 Under these regulations, each large commercial building is required to report its previous year’s energy usage, a process known as “energy benchmarking”.

 Philadelphia began energy benchmarking for all large buildings in 2013.
 The City of Philadelphia Mayor’s Office of Sustainability (MOS) released the data to the public via GitHub in fall 2014.
-In an effort to make these results easy for everyone to explore and visualize, MOS worked with Azavea to build the Building Energy Benchmarking visualization tool.
+In an effort to make these results easy for everyone to explore and visualize, we worked with MOS to build the Building Energy Benchmarking visualization tool.